 Luckily, sufferers of osteoarthritis have many treatment options available to them, some for which a prescription isn’t even required!
 Exercise, over-the-counter pain relievers, topical ointments, hot and cold compresses, and weight control are some things that you can keep in mind when managing your osteoarthritis pain on your own.

 Stretching and continuing to use your joints is an important part of osteoarthritis management.
 Staying active helps to manage your pain and keeps extra weight off the joints, which could add to your arthritis pain.
-Steroid injections, stronger pain medicine, and Hyaluronic Acid Injections can be a part of your physicians recommended treatments prescribed.
+Steroid injections, knee injections, stronger pain medicine, and Hyaluronic Acid Injections can be a part of your physicians recommended treatments prescribed.

 For more information, visit WebMD.com.